chrisclarkson/paper_to_audio/README.md

 # paper_to_audio

-In the past I have found it useful to take the text of an important paper that I need to read and turn it into speech so that I can listen and enhance my concentration on the paper.
+In the past I have found it useful to take the text of important papers in my field and turn it into speech so that I can listen and enhance my concentration while reading.

 Here I have created a preliminary set of scripts that scrape the text content of online papers removes the references and turns it into speech.